gsainath/interview/README.md

 `We liked each other after talking to one another and spending time on video calls and we (me and my husband) decided we wanted to get married`

+When did you start talking?

+`from our first meet in february this year`

 What was the location of your marriage?